melonDS-emu/melonDS/README.md

  * add the game logo to the bottom window in the intro menu
  * the map from the bottom screen should be cropped and placed in the top screen (when visible)
  * ingame menu will need to be reworked
+ * add second analog to the app settings

 ### TODO LIST FOR LATER (low priority)